 The change in valuation of warrants relates to the issue of warrants to purchase shares of our common stock under the registered direct financing completed in February 2007.
-The warrants issued to the investors meet the requirements of and are being accounted for as a liability in accordance with ASC 840 "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock." ("ASC 840").
+The warrants issued to the investors meet the requirements of and are being accounted for as a liability.
 The value of the warrants is being marked to market each reporting period as a derivative gain or loss until exercised or expiration.
-For the three months ended September 30, 2008 and 2009, the change in the value of warrants amounted to a gain of approximately \$0.4 million and \$0.1 million, respectively.
+For the three months ended June 30, 2009 the change in the value of warrants was a loss of \$0.3 million versus a gain of \$0.3 million for the three months ended June 30, 2010.